-Many small business owners say that “scalability” is their first priority, but a surprising number of them don’t realize what’s involved in the process.
+Many small business owners say that “scalability” is their first priority, but many don’t realize what’s involved in the process.

 It’s an industry buzzword – every business wants to be “scalable”.